 Intramural fibroids grow inside the wall of the womb.
 They can become very large and make the womb bulky so it exerts pressure on nearby organs.

 Submucosal fibroids are the least common type.
 They grow under the womb lining (mucosa) and push into the womb’s inner cavity.
-They can make the womb lining irregular thus increasing the chance of irregular bleeding and pain.
-Doctors have found they are most often related to difficulties getting pregnant compared to the other types of fibroids.
+They can make the womb lining irregular, thus increasing the chance of irregular bleeding and pain.
+Doctors have found they are most often related to difficulties getting pregnant compared to other fibroids.

 Some fibroids located inside or outside the womb are painful because they are hanging by a stalk.
 These are known as pedunculated fibroids.
 If the stalk twists, it stops the blood supply to the fibroids, so the tissue dies, causing pain as it does so.